-My name is Sergei Sergejev (Estonian), or Sergey Sergeev in English, or Сегрей Сергеев in original Russian-cyrillic.
+My name is Sergei Sergejev (Estonian passport name), or Sergey Sergeev in English, or Сегрей Сергеев in original Russian-cyrillic.

 I studied IT Systems Development at Estonian IT College.
 It happened that developing was not my passion.
-Instead I really liked scripting (Python), creating documentation (wikis, tables and reports), making analysis (UX, critical thinking) and reviews.
+Instead I really liked scripting (Bash, Python), creating documentation (wikis, tables and reports), making analysis (UX, critical thinking, diagrams) and reviews.
 This way, I became a software tester in April 2007.
-Simple, stable and useful software is my goal.
-I moved towards this goal by finding and reporting problems, focusing on finding user’s needs and thinking out of the box.
-Being a tester I found it was my duty to protect customer from errors and problems.
+Simple, stable and useful software is my goal, I find it’s my mission to protect customer from errors and problems.

 Seeing how issues in software development process and in people interactions affect quality, I naturally became very interested in software development methodologies and personal efficiency.

 You can find me on: